-I devoted an entire chapter to the Elimination/Provocation diet in my Essential Thyroid Cookbook.
+I devoted an entire chapter to the Elimination/Provocation experiment in my Essential Thyroid Cookbook (page 116).
 I understand that some elimination diets also exclude grains and legumes.
 I also want people to know that there’s a significant difference between an Elimination Diet and an Elimination/Provocation Diet.

 I give a full explanation of why I don’t think that a Paleo/AIP diet is a one-size-fits-all approach in these chapters of the cookbook:

-So far, the response to my approach from readers, my peers and colleagues, and other experts in the functional medicine community has been overwhelming positive.
+So far, the response to my approach from readers, my peers and colleagues, and other experts in the functional medicine community has been overwhelmingly supportive.

 * * *

 I get a lot of questions about food sensitivities.
 My clients want to know the difference between a food sensitivity and a food allergy.

 Here’s the difference.
 Food allergies cause an immediate response.
 Hives?
 Shortness of breath?
 Anaphylactic Shock?
 Swelling of the lips, face, tongue, or throat?
 Nausea or vomiting?
 Abdominal pain?
 Dizziness?
 These are all signs of a food allergy vis a vis the IgE immune response.

 Food sensitivities are shiftier and can exact an even greater toll on our health because they can be more challenging to identify, often causing the ensuing cellular inflammation to rage on for years.
 Many people have food sensitivities and have no idea.
 This is the much more subtle yet still serious IgG immune response.